omerpeled6/Autonomous-Taxi-service/README.md

 	8.	allocateClosestTaxi
 Finds the closest available taxi and assigns it to a ride request.
 If no taxis are available, the request remains in the queue.

-This README provides a comprehensive overview of the project, its structure, features, and components, helping developers quickly understand its purpose and functionality.
-Let me know if you need further refinements! 🚀